zchee/golang-wiki/gopls.md

 First, install `gopls` by running `go get -u golang.org/x/tools/cmd/gopls`.
 We suggest using VSCode with the Go plugin.

-Turning off both build and vet on save is useful to avoid duplicating diagnostics from both gopls and VSCode-Go. `gopls` also runs both `gofmt` and `goimports`.
+Turning off both build and vet on save is useful to avoid duplicating diagnostics from both gopls and VSCode-Go. `gopls` also replicates the functionality of both `gofmt` and `goimports`.

 ### Editors instructions
 * VSCode, through the [VSCode-Go](https://github.com/microsoft/vscode-go) plugin, with the following configuration: